 If there is no object blocking the airway, and you know the person is not suffering from an asthma attack, continue to talk with them in soothing tones until the laryngospasm has passed.

-If within 60 seconds the condition worsens, or if the person has other symptoms (such as his skin turns pale), do not assume that they are having laryngospasm.
+If within 60 seconds the condition worsens, or if the person has other symptoms (such as his skin turning pale), do not assume that they have laryngospasm.